 Cook pasta in salted boiling water following the instructions on the packet.

-When the pasta is about 2 minutes before it’s cooked, heat a large frying pan on medium heat, the prawns (we used cooked defrosted prawns) and a tbsp of red pesto.
+When the pasta is about 2 minutes before it’s cooked, heat a large frying pan on medium heat, the prawns (we used cooked defrosted prawns) and a tablespoon of red pesto.
 Stir for a minute or two to coat and warm through.***If you’re using raw prawns, cook them in the pan first, then add the pesto to coat.

 Drain the pasta and add it to the prawns alongside the remaining red pesto and stir to combine.